Luischavez02/ROADIES/README.md

 # ROADIES
 Transmitter File is for the controller
-\n
-Roadie File is for the actual robot
+# Roadie File is for the actual robot